 Talk to your doctor about your fears and worries.
-Tell him if these worries are keeping you from doing everyday things and living your life.
+Point out if these worries are keeping you from work, school, or social events.

-Have you helped other people with social anxiety disorder?
+Have you helped other people with this problem?

 Can you refer me to a doctor or counselor who does?

-What medical conditions are associated with increased risk of this disorder?
+What other health problems are linked to a higher risk of this disorder?

 About Treatment Options

 How long will it take for me to feel better?

 What will the medicines do for me?